Djelibeybi/ha-lifx-beta/info.md

 ## Enable debug logging

-The LIFX Beta integration will output a lot of (potentially useful) debug logs about its activities and discovery process.
+The LIFX Beta integration can be configured to output an excessive amount of debug logs about its activities and discovery process.
 To see these logs, adjust your `logger` settings in `configuration.yaml` to enable `debug` for `custom_components.lifx`:

 ```yaml
 logger: